Photographs of deciduous trees commonly used

 planted where they have plenty of room to grow.

-Weeping Willows on a golf course
+Weeping Willows along the fairway of a golf course

 TAXODIUM distichum Bald